cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Fortunato: "Okay, okay, I know you don't work with them.
 I already learned that.
-I don't know why you're limiting yourselves, but okay, you don't do this.
+I don't know why you're limiting yourself, but okay, you don't do this.
 Morale?
 Morals can be pretty expensive these days.
 It could cost her her life.
 But then say, what are you going to do?"